You Start The Process

 Additional Endorsements

-Nominations work best when endorsed by at least two (and no more than five) individuals or groups who can testify from personal experience to the contribution of the nominee.
+Nominations work best when endorsed by at least two (but no more than five) individuals or groups who can testify from personal experience to the contribution of the nominee.
 These endorsements should take the form of a short (one page) covering note, attached to the nomination.

 The Presentation